 Transmission

-Monkeypox spreads in different ways.
-The virus can spread from person to person through direct contact with the infectious rash, scabs, or body fluids.
-It can also be spread by respiratory secretions during prolonged face-to-face contact (3+ hours), or during intimate physical contact, such as kissing, cuddling, or sex.
-Being vaccinated is a way to prevent Monkeypox by up to 85%.
+Most often, Mpox spreads from person to person through direct contact with the infectious rash, scabs, or body fluids.
+This can happen during intimate physical contact, such as kissing, cuddling, or sex.
+Being vaccinated is a way to prevent Mpox by up to 85%.
 See our vaccination calculator to find on what date you will receive maximum immunity.
-If you are exposed to Monkeypox and receive the vaccine within 4 days, there is a lower chance of transmission.
-If you are vaccinated 4-14 days after exposure, it may not prevent transmission but it can reduce symptoms of monkeypox.
-It is still possible to get Monkeypox after being vaccinated so continue to take precautions even if vaccinated.
+If you are exposed to Mpox and receive the vaccine within 4 days, there is a lower chance of transmission.
+If you are vaccinated 4-14 days after exposure, it may not prevent transmission but it can reduce symptoms of mpox.
+It is still possible to get Mpox after being vaccinated, so continue to take precautions even if vaccinated.

 Vaccinations

-- Are on PrEP or qualify for PrEP (qualifications vary by clinic).
+- If you are on PrEP or qualify for PrEP (qualifications vary by clinic).

-- Have had more than one sexual/intimate partners in the last 90 days.
+- If you have had more than one sexual/intimate partners in the last 90 days.

 The full vaccination process requires two shots, a month apart.
-The vaccination (JYNNEOS) will be given intradermally (under the skin).
+The vaccination (brand name JYNNEOS) will be given intradermally (under the skin) or subcutaneously (in the fat in the back of your arm).
 This is different than a flu shot or COVID-19 vaccine which are given intramuscularly (in the muscle).

 Where to Get Vaccinated